 In international leadership, the Center promotes study-abroad opportunities through our annual trips.
 In recent years, we have taken students to China, Brazil, Costa Rica, Belize, Hungary, Thailand, and Australia.
 The Office of Civic Engagement also organizes international Alternative Winter Break trips to Nicaragua and the Dominican Republic.
-In recent years, a McDonough Affiliated Faculty has taken groups of students to Ghana on a Leadership Service Project.
 The Center also offers the McDonough WorldWide Blogging Program, which allows leadership students to blog while studying abroad.

 The Center also supports student and faculty research activities.
 Our McDonough Scholars make regular presentations at national and international conferences.
-The capstone for the ILS major provides students with opportunities for case-study writing and undergraduate research for academic publications.
-The leadership faculty engage in meaningful research that adds to the body of knowledge about Leadership Studies.
-Every year, we host the McDonough Leadership Conference -- a national event that brings together students, faculty, staff and practicioners interested in expanding their knowledge of leadership.
+The leadership faculty engages in meaningful research that adds to the body of knowledge about Leadership Studies.
+Every year, we host the McDonough Leadership Conference -- a national event that brings together students, faculty, staff and practitioners interested in expanding their knowledge of leadership.
 This conference provides a forum for undergraduate students to share their research and leadership experiences.

 We are delighted that you are visiting our website.
 Whatever the reasons that have drawn you to it, we hope that this virtual visit will address your needs.
 Please let us know how we can be of further assistance.
 We hope to hear from you!